 You’ll Have to Pay Commissions

-Perhaps the most obvious downside to hiring an agent is that they’re going to get a commission for selling your house.
+Perhaps the most obvious downside to hiring an agent is that they will get a commission for selling your house.
 And the better the agent, the higher that commission fee might be.
-Sellers should expect to pay as much as six percent of the sale price to the agent, which is going to cut into whatever profit you make after paying off existing loans and other fees.
+Sellers should expect to pay as much as six percent of the sale price to the agent, which will cut into whatever profit they make after paying off existing loans and other fees.
 Of course, you could hire a discount broker instead, but then you’re also not going to get all of the services other agents would offer.

 You’re Not Their Only Client

 While a real estate agent will tell you that they work for you, they don’t exclusively work for you.
-Most likely, they’re concurrently selling multiple homes and working with various buyers as well.
+Most likely, they’re concurrently selling multiple homes and working with various buyers.
 That doesn’t mean your agent won’t do an excellent job for you, but it does mean that their attention can often be divided.
-That could mean you’ll be waiting for returned calls, watch some opportunities pass by, and potentially even miss out on a deal due to conflicts of interest.
+That could mean you’ll be waiting for returned calls, watching some opportunities pass by, and potentially even missing out on a deal due to conflicts of interest.

 The Process Can Take a Long Time